Egypt's Sisi sweeps to third term as president with 89.6% of vote | Politics

 Egypt's Sisi sweeps to third term as president with 89.6% of vote

-"Egyptians lined up to vote not just to choose their president for the next term, but to express their rejection of this inhumane war to the entire world," Sisi said in a speech soon after the results were announced.
-He said Egypt had to do all it could to stop the war between Israel and Gaza's ruling Palestinian Islamist movement Hamas, describing it as his country's primary challenge.
+"Egyptians lined up to vote not just to choose their president for the next term, but to express their rejection of this inhumane war to the entire world," Sisi said in a speech soon after results were announced.
+He described the war between Israel and Palestinian Islamist movement Hamas as Egypt's primary challenge.

-Abdel Fattah al-Sisi has swept to a third term as Egypt's president in an election where he faced no serious challengers, election authorities said on Monday, and he called the vote a rejection of the "inhumane war" in neighbouring Gaza.
+Abdel Fattah al-Sisi swept on Monday to a third term as Egypt's president in an election where he faced no serious challengers, calling the vote a rejection of the "inhumane war" in neighbouring Gaza.
 The election, in which he took 89.6% of the vote according to the National Election Authority, was held as Egypt struggles with a slow-burning economic crisis and tries to manage the risk of spillover from the war adjacent to Egypt's Sinai Peninsula.

+Many people in the Arab world's most populous country expressed indifference about the Dec.
+10-12 election, saying the result was a foregone conclusion.
+The state and tightly controlled domestic media pushed hard to boost turnout, which the election authority said had reached 66.8% - well above the 41% recorded at the last presidential election in 2018.

-He said Egypt had to do all it could to stop the war between Israel and Gaza's ruling Palestinian Islamist movement Hamas, describing it as his country's primary challenge.
-Israel's heavy bombardment and invasion of the Gaza Strip, after an Hamas assault into Israel, has flattened much of the enclave and left most of its people homeless.
-Egypt has warned it will not allow any cross-border exodus of Gazans.
+He described the war between Israel and Palestinian Islamist movement Hamas as Egypt's primary challenge.
+Israel's heavy bombardment and invasion of the Gaza Strip, after a Hamas incursion into Israel, has flattened much of the enclave and left most of its people homeless.
+Egypt has said it will not allow any cross-border exodus of Gazans.

 Sisi, a former general, has overseen a sweeping crackdown on dissent across the political spectrum since leading the 2013 overthrow of Egypt's first democratically elected leader, Mohamed Mursi of the Muslim Brotherhood.
 He was elected to the presidency in 2014, and re-elected in 2018, both times with 97% of the vote.
 The constitution was amended in 2019, extending the presidential term to six years from four, and allowing Sisi to stand for a third term.

-Some admire an infrastructure drive including a new capital built from scratch in the desert east of Cairo.
-Others see the city as a costly extravagance at a time when Egypt's debt has swollen and prices have soared.
+Some admire an infrastructure drive including a new capital built from scratch in the desert east of Cairo, which Sisi has said marks the launch of a "new republic".
+Others see the city as a costly extravagance.
+Rapid inflation, a chronic foreign currency shortage, and a rising debt burden have led to growing criticism of economic policy.
 "I renew my pact with you, to together exert every effort to continue building the new republic, that we hope to erect according to a shared vision," Sisi said in a taped speech aired on state television with little fanfare.

+While economic decisions including a possible currency devaluation could follow the vote, Egypt's governing structure with a dominant military was unlikely to change, with repression of dissent a "huge deterrent" against unrest, said Michael Hanna, U.S. program director at Crisis Group.
+"They've sort of stuck to their guns on how they've run the country and they seem impervious to the results of their governance approach," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)